kenshi-aomi/haskell-study/README.md

 # haskell-study
-This project is for haskell study log.
+This project is for studying Haskell.